Bug-Reaper/Fucking-Morph-Target-Animations/README.md

 # Fucking-Morph-Target-Animations
-Showcase of current GLTF export bug with morph target animations that don't target the root animation node.
+Showcase of current GLTF export bug with morph target animations that don't target the root node being exported.

 There is a bug with the GLTF Exporter in threejs.
 When merging morphtarget tracks, the code in the GLTF Exporter currently hardcodes the track name to be '.morphTargetInfluences'.